nasa/IDF/3rdParty/trick/examples/README.md

 service the same interface.
 Controllers can be dynamically added and removed, and all inputs are combined.
 In general, you should prefer CompositeControllers over single Controllers as it offers increased flexibility.

+### multi_remote
+Demonstrates use of the `Server` and `Client` class templates to read from a device in one sim and connect it to multiple Controllers in multiple other sims.
+See `multi_remote/README.md` for more details.